Horror Movies List: Top 10 Best Backwoods & Redneck Horror

 The first place cannot possibly be occupied by any other title than TCM itself, the controversial classic by Tobe Hooper is simply the reference movie that jump-started the all redneck sub-genre.

-And because a list of good horror movies wouldn’t be complete without a few bad ones, here are two movies that really sucked in our opinion:
+And because our list wouldn’t be complete without a few bad ones, here are two movies that really sucked in our opinion:

 – Train (2008) – Cheap torture porn